 The superficial veins in the legs are normally involved, as these are most likely to come under hydrostatic pressure due to gravity.

 Other pathological processes may also be involved, such as an inherent weakness of the vein wall.
-The influence of genetics has been confirmed by twin studies; however, further research is required.
+The influence of genetics has been confirmed by twin studies and genetic studies.

 Pregnancy brings its own problems, with hormonal factors increasing the pliability of the venous walls and the valves themselves.
 In later pregnancy, there is expansion of the circulating blood volume and this is compounded by pressure on the inferior vena cava from the growing uterus.
-One study found that one in six women with varicose veins had pelvic vein reflux.
+Pelvic vein reflux is known to contribute to the development of primary and recurrent varicose veins in pregnancy.

 Another mechanism that sometimes comes into play is obstruction to venous outflow.
 This can be either intravascular, as in deep vein thrombosis (DVT), or extravascular from trauma or compression from surrounding structures such as tumours or a cirrhotic liver.